Are You Over Makeup Palettes, Too?

 AdvertisementADVERTISEMENT

-Green Circle data suggests the North American beauty industry contributes 877 pounds of waste to landfills every minute.
+Green Circle data suggests the North American beauty industry contributes 877 pounds of waste to landfills every minute, and the British Beauty Council estimates that 95% of cosmetic packaging is thrown away.
 While those numbers aren’t specific to makeup palettes, it’s time to say the quiet part out loud: they are inherently wasteful.
 It’s a nice idea to think we’re all sitting around breaking down our palettes piece by piece, but let’s be real.
 Depending on what your palette is made of, the packaging can be hard to recycle, mainly due to the many individual components.
 Magnets and mirrors need to be recycled separately.
 Environmental charity Earth Day warns that anything smaller than a credit card is too small to be recycled.
 This, then, disqualifies the multiple, individual pans inside most eyeshadow and face palettes on the market currently.

 AdvertisementADVERTISEMENT